ALL YOU NEED TO KNOW ABOUT ALCOHOL ABUSE AND TREATMENT

 For more severe cases of alcohol dependence, the recommended option is confinement for a specific period of time at a medically-managed treatment or rehabilitation center.
 These centers offer and implement detoxification and rehabilitation programs.

-To best benefit from rehabilitation, it is best to enroll in long-term programs or to support the shorter courses by having follow-up and monitoring sessions on a regular basis.
+To benefit from rehabilitation, it is best to enroll in long-term programs or to support the shorter courses by having follow-up and monitoring sessions on a regular basis.
+The DrugConfirm 12 Panel EtG Drug Test Cup is an ideal solution for monitoring compliance with zero-tolerance alcohol policies in the workplace.

 Many alcohol abusers, especially those who could not afford the costs of a structured in-house treatment, may opt to attend outpatient therapy sessions or enlist in mutual-support programs such as Alcoholics Anonymous, Women for Sobriety and SMART Recovery.